in $nu.config-path

 -

-These groupings are deliberate, so that you can share and reuse common item logic from the standard package registry,
+These groupings are deliberate, so that you can share and reuse common automation logic,

 -